serenabi/Url-Shortener/README.md

 </p>

 The application was initially prototyped using SQLite database, but it has been deployed on Heroku using PostgreSQL database.
 PostgreSQL can handle production deployment at scale.

+## Further Improvements

+1. The application can be hooked upto Travis CI for Continuous Integration and Deployment.
+A local change can be pushed to GitHub, and from there to Travis CI which runs unit tests before deploying the build on Heroku with the changes, if the tests passes.

+2. More tests can be written on the Flask application.
+Url validation has been done for the web service endpoint but not for the web interface.
+There is no test currently for concurrent requests to the service at scale.

+3. The web interface can be made more dynamic.
+Currently, after getting a shortened url, a user has to refresh the page to go back to the home page.